 In designing our curriculum, we aim to provide our pupils and students with an educational experience which is broad, balanced, relevant and challenging.
 We operate within the framework of the national guidelines, while at the same time using the flexibility available to offer a programme that reflects our distinct mission and ethos.
 We have a formal curriculum which consists of 50 one hour periods over two weeks.
+In addition there is one 50 minute PHSCE lesson each week.
 Within this, there are three formal Key Stages:

 Key Stage 3: Year 7 & Year 8